liqd/adhocracy3/docs/source/attic/random_thoughts.rst

 lazily fetchable resources.

-note now that the content-type may NOT be "adhocracy.propertysheet.I*": a resource (as it's usually a supergraph node) implements a marker interface, and contains all data required by all property sheet interfaces subsumed in that marker interface. marker interfaces can be viewed as property sheet interface sets.
+note now that the content-type may NOT be "adhocracy_core.propertysheet.I*": a resource (as it's usually a supergraph node) implements a marker interface, and contains all data required by all property sheet interfaces subsumed in that marker interface. marker interfaces can be viewed as property sheet interface sets.